Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 * 1. If the specific version doesn't matter, you can change from streamlit==0.72.0 to streamlit.
 The command will download the latest version of streamlit for the image.
 * 2. Use the appropriate base image version for our app.

 We will use option 2.
-Since the current version of Python we are using is 3.8.5 we will use 3.8-slim. <span style="color:red">Please, confirm what version of the base image you need.</span>
+Since the current version of Python we are using is 3.8.5 we will use 3.8-slim. <span style="color:red">Please, confirm what version of the base image you need or modify requirements.txt by removing the version of each modules</span> (e.g. streamlit==0.72.0)
 ```Docker
 # base image
 FROM python:3.8-slim